DSAutomations/dockerhass-docs/dockerpidocs.md

 * [nginx](https://hub.docker.com//nginx)

 ### Tags
 Some images may be directly compatible with the Raspberry Pi, but for others we may need to specify a version.
 To get a desired version of a container, append a tag to it.
-The standard syntax is *`i<Imageme:tagnae>.*  Here is the list of both images *and* tags that we will deploy in the main stack:
+The standard syntax is *`i<Imageme:tagna.*  Here is the list of both images *and* tags that we will deploy in the main stack:
 * homeassistant/raspberrypi3-homeassistant
 * jsurf/rpi-mariadb:latest
 * nodered/node-red-docker:rpi-v8